 Currently I have a list of beekeeping associations in North America only, but it may not be complete.
 They may have suitable contacts to help you find a suitable professional in your area who will remove the bees for you.

 You could try a company called Bee Gone.
 They specialise in removing honey bees and relocating them.
 Please note that I do not advise removing or relocating bumble bees, mason bees or leafcutter bees.

 Wasp nests have to be removed when they are very large, but even they can sometimes be left alone - see reader experiences of wasp nests.

 Usually the wall will have to be cut into.
 Sometimes honey bees can safely be vacuumed out of wall spaces (without harming the bees), or they may have to be smoked out somehow.
 Individual scenarios need to be assessed on a case by case basis.
-Beekeepers have equipment to help them, and they'll be able to advise you on plugging gaps etc to prevent bees moving back into the space, or even wasps.
+Beekeepers have the right type of equipment, and they'll be able to advise you on plugging gaps etc to prevent bees, or even wasps, moving back into the space.

 Below is a video of a beekeeper removing a nest of honey bees from a wall.
 You can see there is a fair amount of work involved that an average hobby beekeeper will not wish to perform.
 Your situation may be somewhat different, but you may find the video interesting nevertheless.

 Whenever I hear of people having bumble bees removed from a simple gap or hole in a wall, I feel extremely sad.
 Bumble bees in a wall will:

 2. Not at all be interested in you or any other human.

 I get angry when I hear of pest control companies killing bumble bees in scenarios when there is no need.
 Fortunately, the British Pest Control Association takes a dim view of killing bees - see their leaflet: We're Leaving You Bee.
 I would like to see this approach all over the world!